sutarrohit/Metaverse/README.md

 # Metaverse

-Simple Project to demonstrate Metaverse
+Simple Project to demonstrate Metaverse.

 - The test metaverse created using three.js library, it have a area where we can mint NFTS.
 - Web3 is used to intract with contract.